ABOUT YORK GIN OUTLAW 70CL

 York Gin Outlaw is inspired by our city’s villains, notably, Gunpowder Plotter, Guy Fawkes, highwayman Dick Turpin and ‘Yorkshire Witch’, Mary Bateman.

-Whisky drinkers and lovers of stronger gins particularly enjoy York Gin Outlaw.
+Whisky drinkers and lovers of stronger gins particularly enjoy this gin.

 With its stronger flavours and higher alcohol - drink York Gin Outlaw with ice, tonic ... and care.

-The bottle, label and packaging are all plastic free and made in Yorkshire.
+The bottle, label and packaging are 100% plastic free and made sustainably in Yorkshire.

 Gin & Tonic: York Gin Outlaw, quality Indian tonic, lots of ice.
 Garnish: Lime or grapefruit or even thyme.